marifdemirtas/pfp-ebooks/_sources/summarize_records.rst

-..  shortname:: update_values_conditionally
+..  shortname:: summarize_records

-..  description:: Update the value of a column in all records meeting a condition
+..  description:: Calculate aggregated summary statistics for the whole table, or for subsets of the table

 .. setup for automatic question numbering.